Tommy Hart

-Tommy Lee Hart (born November 7, 1944) is a former American football defensive end in the National Football League (NFL) for the San Francisco 49ers, Chicago Bears and New Orleans Saints.
-He played college football Morris Brown College.
+Tommy Lee Hart (November 7, 1944 – November 20, 2024) was an American professional football player who was a defensive end in the National Football League (NFL) for the San Francisco 49ers, Chicago Bears and New Orleans Saints.
+He played college football for the Morris Brown Wolverines.

-Early years
+Early life

 Hart attended Ballard High School.
 He accepted a football scholarship from Morris Brown College.
 He earned four letters in football as an offensive guard, offensive tackle and defensive tackle.
 He also earned three letters in track as a sprinter and shot putter.

 He was a three-time All-conference selection.
 He was named second-team NAIA All-American as a senior.
 In 1993, he was inducted into the State of Georgia Sports Hall of Fame.

 Professional career

-Hart was selected by the San Francisco 49ers in the tenth round (261st overall) of the 1968 NFL Draft.
+Hart was selected by the San Francisco 49ers in the tenth round (261st overall) of the 1968 NFL/AFL draft.

-He was a one-time Pro Bowler in 1976 when he recorded 16 sacks including 6 in a single-game versus the Los Angeles Rams.
+He was a one-time Pro Bowler in 1976, when he recorded 16 sacks including 6 in a single-game versus the Los Angeles Rams.
 He recorded 17 sacks in 1972 when he was honorable-mention All-NFC.
 In 1972 and 1976, he earned the Len Eshmont Award, the 49ers most prestigious annual honor.
 He was traded to the Chicago Bears before the start of the 1978 season.

-Personal life
+Personal life and death

 In 1981, he was hired as an assistant defensive line coach for the 49ers under head coach Bill Walsh.
 He was a part of three Super Bowl championship teams.
 His 1985 coached defensive line, helped the team collect 60 sacks, the second highest total in team history.
 He moved to the 49ers scouting department from 1992 to 1993.

 In 1996, he joined the Dallas Cowboys as the defensive ends coach.
 In 1998, he was hired as the Cowboys West area scout.

+On November 21, 2024, the 49ers announced that Hart had died at the age of 80.